-Abstracted by Jessica Patella, ND.
-The intake of berries could delay cognitive decline by up to 2.5 years due to its oxidative properties, which was shown in research with 121,700 nurses.
-Posted May 15, 2012. r/km.
+Written by Jessica Patella, ND.
+In research in 121,700 middle aged nurses, the intake of berries delayed cognitive decline by up to 2.5 years due to its oxidative properties.

 Americans aged 65 years and older make up the largest portion of the population (3).
 It is important for public health reasons to recognize health problems that occur more often in this age group.
 Recent research found that high intakes of berries, specifically strawberries and blueberries, might delay cognitive decline that affects the aging American population.

 The research began in 1980 with 121,700 female registered nurses, aged 30-55 years.
 Questionnaires were sent out every other year on their health, lifestyle and food intakes.
 From 1995-2001 the women who had reached 70 years old or older also were given a cognitive function test (n=19,415).
 A second cognitive test was given about two years later and a third cognitive test was given after another two years (1).

 According to the questionnaire responses, blueberries and strawberries were the main foods that contributed to the most antioxidant intake.
 Of all the foods, tea, apples, oranges, berries and onions accounted for over 80% of the total antioxidant intake (1).

 Results showed that women with higher berry intake (greater than two servings of strawberries and greater than one serving of blueberries per week) had delayed cognitive aging by up to 2.5 years (1).
 This was the first epidemiological study to show that long-term consumption of berries was related to the slower rate of cognitive decline (1).